Have you ever wondered if there are travel secrets you’ve yet to unlock?

 Michelle and Jedd at Intentional Travellers

 “Get free room and board, plus invaluable cultural exchange, by offering your skills and labor.
 There are people all over the world looking for a little help on their farms/B&Bs/backyards.
-It’s not all manual labor or construction, some want English tutoring or childcare.
+It’s not all manual labor or construction, some want English tutoring, help with college algebra or childcare.
 In exchange, they will host you at their place, for stays of varying lengths.

 To find these opportunities, we use the membership network Help Exchange – similar networks include Work Away and WWOOF – but we also do an informal version of this kind of exchange within our personal network.
 We offer to help with a home improvement project when we stay long-term with friends or family.
 Our friends would never charge us rent but we still want to contribute in some way, to thank them for their hospitality.
 It’s a win-win: we get to travel cheaply and have an authentic, local experience and they get much-needed help around the house.”